jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## January-19
+- Cointuined working on the [Maths ipynb notebook](./Maths/exercises.ipynb) with math things related to AI.
+Wen through conditional probability and bayes' theorem.
+- Worked through 2 units in the AI-102 course : Advanced Search features with Cognitive Search and building an Azure Machine Learning Custom skill with Azure Cognitive Search.
+- I also created a [python notebook to review some fundamental concepts of gradient descent](./Fundamentals/GradientDescent.ipynb).
+I remember a fair bit of the basics from the Coursera course that I did in 2019, but thought I'd put something together to review again.

 ## January-18
 - Spent a bit of time going through the math fundamentals from the  Machine Learning, Data Science and Generative AI with Python course on Udemy.
 I ended up [creating my own jupyter notebook](./Maths/exercises.ipynb) for it and used ChatGPT to add extra details around the various functions and topics.
 It's actually a pretty good primer on the statistics side of things.
 - Did the knowledge store unit and lab as well as the enrichment with language studio lab in AI-102 self-paced.
 I'm going to need to start doing more than just a single unit per day.
 At this rate it will otherwise be a month before I'm completed all the units :/